ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

 ## Ordering Juniper gateway devices
 {: #vcsvsrx-deployment-order-gateway}

-The following procedure assumes that you are deploying the IaaS KVM-based Juniper® vSRX HA cluster.
+The following procedure assumes that you are deploying the IaaS KVM-based Juniper® vSRX high availability (HA) cluster.
 If you want to build your own gateway by using VMware ESXi™, then order the No-OS gateway option instead.
 For more information, see [Ordering a Bring Your Own Gateway Appliance](/docs/gateway-appliance?topic=gateway-appliance-order-byoa).

 Open the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com), then select **Infrastructure > Network > Gateway Appliances > Create Gateway**.
 * Gateway vendor - Juniper